-While these 6 useful tips will definitely help you write better Shakespeare essays, there are also instances when your overwhelming workload or worse still, lack of interest in Shakespeare might come in the way.
+While these six useful tips will help you write better Shakespeare essays, there are also instances when your overwhelming workload or worse still, lack of interest in Shakespeare might come in the way.

 We agree, reading Shakespeare’s works and writing a literary analysis on them can be intimidating.
 So, if you are asking, “who can write my Shakespeare essay for me?”, you have come to the right place.

 We at Writers Per Hour can help you with your essay writing requirements.
-Our team of writers are experts in doing literary analysis and deliver high-quality essays.
-So, buy a custom-written essay from us today and get the grades you always wanted!
+Our team of writers are experts in doing literary analysis and delivering high-quality essays.
+So, buy a custom-written Shakespeare essay from us today and get the grades you always wanted.